kirkcarlson/robot-simulator/README.md

 - Add game elements with collisions to better improve game conditions
 - Add collision with the second robot
 - Just move on to the real simulation offered by WPI
-- simplification of button to action assignment code or expression (shorter names, initialization table, or something else...)
+- simplification of button to command assignment code or expression (shorter names, initialization table, or something else...
+YAML, JSON, python dictionary)